View Sumner Winebaum's Obituary on SeacoastOnline.com and share memories

 YORK, Maine - Sumner Winebaum, of York, Maine, a former advertising executive, Portsmouth businessman, philanthropist and sculptor passed away on Monday, July 29, 2019 at the age of 91.

-The son of Harry and Molly Winebaum, Sumner was born and raised in Portsmouth, N.H. and attended Portsmouth High School.
+The son of Harry and Mollie Winebaum, Sumner was born and raised in Portsmouth, N.H. and attended Portsmouth High School.
 He graduated from the University of Michigan with an A.B. degree in English.

 He started his career in New York City in advertising as a copywriter and account executive at Young and Rubicam where he helped create some of the earliest television commercials for clients such as Johnson and Johnson, General Foods, and General Electric.
 This was the industry's "Mad Men" era, a time of great innovation and discovery for the new medium.